 One of the easiest ways to explore the local culture is through food.
 And what better way to culturally immerse yourself (while eating delicious Turkish food) than at a cooking class?
 Cookistan is owned by two Turkish women and runs out of their gorgeously decorated home.

+The class begins by taking a small tour of their local neighborhood while going to different and unique markets to gather special ingredients.
 Students will also get to meet the vendors and go behind the scenes, from seeing how the local neighborhood women cook bread in a brick oven to tasting delicious Turkish delicacies fresh out of the oven and so much more!
+As you enter their home, you are greeted by their sweet and helpful assistant who offers freshly poured Turkish coffee and sweets.

 The class menu/dishes change by season, but it’s usually about a 7-course meal with dishes that are more commonly made at home, so you likely won’t find them at any restaurants!
 Half of our menu, I couldn’t find in any restaurants and were some of the BEST dishes I’ve eaten around the globe.
+I highly recommend taking this class and learning how to cook with such a unique combination of spices and flavors!

 2. The Best Market: Spice Bazaar (Misir Carsisi)